hakonmh/time-magics/README.md

 tm.time(stmt, ns={'time': time})

 >> 1 s ± 233 µs per loop (mean ± std. dev. of 7 runs, 1 loop each)
-# Only the last time.sleep is timed
+# Only the last time.sleep is timed, the first line is used as setup
 CPU times: user 216 µs, sys: 15 µs, total: 231 µs
 Wall time: 2 s  # Both time.sleeps is timed
 ```

-`timeit()` will run the first line as setup code (executed but not timed) and the body of the
- cell is timed. `time()`, on the other hand, doesn't use the first line as setup code when
- running multiple lines.
-The first line will therefore be timed as normal.
-Both functions
- behavior reflects their magic command equivalents.

 You should pass `stmt` as a raw string if it contains strings with newline (`\n`) characters.
 If not, `stmt` may be incorrectly parsed.
 For example: